domoritz/leaflet-locatecontrol/README.md

 ### Possible options

-The locate controls inherits options from [Leaflet Controls](https://leafletjs.com/reference.html#control).
+The locate control inherits options from [Leaflet Controls](https://leafletjs.com/reference.html#control).

 To customize the control, pass an object with your custom options to the locate control.